-To understand the advantages and disadvantages of the Perpetual Inventory System, think of an Ice-cream chain which has 25 outlets across the Ney York City.
-Also, all the ice-creams sold in each of these outlets are prepared at a central facility which is located on the outskirts of the city.
+To understand the advantages and disadvantages of the Perpetual Inventory System, think of an Ice-cream chain with 25 outlets across the city.
+Also, all the ice-creams sold in each of these outlets are prepared at a central facility located on the outskirts.
 Recently the chain has seen stock-outs because of a sudden rush of customers at some of the outlets.
-So, they are considering to move towards a perpetual system of inventory management.
+So, they are considering moving towards a perpetual system of inventory management.

 A perpetual inventory system is one that updates the levels of inventory on a continuous basis.
 This system relies to a great extent on automation to instantly track purchases and sales and update the inventory records immediately.
 Hence, this system allows businesses to keep a real-time count of the inventory on hand.

 A perpetual inventory system records changes in stock levels in real-time as soon as the firm purchases inventory.
 And as soon as the firm sells some part of the inventory.
 So, this continuous stock tracking allows a firm to find out the inventory items that are running low at the right time.

 So, if the Ice-cream chain finds that a particular flavor of ice cream is running low at some of the outlets, it can respond at the right time by preparing more quantity of that ice cream.
 And sending it to the outlets where it was running low before the inventory of that ice cream becomes zero, and the business loses its customers.

 Managing Multiple Locations Easily